 This is my favourite modern witchcraft book.
 I devoured it in a few days, but frequently refer back for specific rituals I want to try.

 This guide is perfect for the modern woman, wanting to unleash her power with self-care rituals, crystals, tarot, and sex magick.
-As you probably know, I’m a big supporter of Self Care, and I appreciate the rituals Gabriela provides for a modern-day lifestyle.
+If you’re a regular reader of Emily Underworld, you’ll know that I’m a big supporter of Self Care!
+I appreciate the rituals Gabriela provides for a modern-day lifestyle.

 Wicca by Harmony Nice